- Barry Singleton

 Due to the unprecedented and rapidly changing impact of the COVID-19 outbreak, it’s vital that we understand and appropriately support people who have and continue to manage physical and mental health conditions.
 Responses to the outbreak have led to varied actions across the world to reduce infection and spread.

 For subgroups of the population who have been identified as ‘vulnerable’ due to an increased risk of severe illness, there has been varied measures and communication developed to support and prevent infection.
 This has led to changes in the way that people need to live and is likely to have a different and quite varied impact on people identified as ‘vulnerable’, compared to those who have not been identified as at ‘higher risk’.

 As part of an ongoing project in association with the University of Leeds, University College London (UCL), University of Birmingham and the US Military, Dr Stuart Flint (President of Scaled Insights and Associate Professor of Psychology at the University of Leeds) carried out a longitudinal study into the impact of COVID-19 on those identified as at high risk by Government.
 In this large-scale data sampling activity, the researchers are assessing the awareness, attitudes and actions of UK adults identified as being at risk of severe illness from COVID-19.

 The journal publishes all research study types, from protocols through phase I trials to meta-analyses, including small, specialist studies, and negative studies.
-Publishing procedures are built around fully open peer review and continuous publication, publishing research online as soon as the article is ready
+Publishing procedures are built around fully open peer review and continuous publication.

 BMJ Open aims to promote transparency in the publication process by publishing reviewer reports and previous versions of manuscripts as pre-publication histories.
 Authors are asked to pay article-publishing charges on acceptance; the ability to pay does not influence editorial decisions.